 See a movie or two under the stars at the Wellfleet Drive-In

 Catch a double-feature at this classic drive-in theatre in Wellfleet, which has been open since 1957.
 Complete with a snack bar, dairy bar, and Minigolf, there’s a lot to enjoy even before the main event.
 If you’re into funky finds, return on weekends, when the drive-in transforms into a flea market chock full of antiques, artisan goods, and vintage finds.

 Sip and linger at Truro Vineyards

-This Outer Cape destination is divine.
+This Outer Cape destination is divine, and is on our list of the best wineries in New England.
 Stop by the 19th century farmhouse tasting room and linger a while on the rolling lawn.
 Tours, tastings, and food truck offerings are available, making a visit to Truro Vineyards a getaway within a getaway.
 Be sure to bring home one of the iconic lighthouse-shaped bottles of wine to make your vacation last just a little bit longer. .

 Satiate your sweet tooth at ScottCakes

 When in Provincetown, head to ScottCakes for a sweet treat!
 When you arrive at this very pink shop, you won’t have to worry about deciding what to get because there are just two choices: classic vanilla with buttercream frosting and mini vanilla with buttercream frosting.
 Yep, it’s that simple!
 The menu doesn’t need to be big because these cupcakes are that good.

 Step into the world of the Kennedys for a day